stilesb/hipaa-compliance/source/sections/hipaa/index.md

 ##Assigned Security Responsibility - 164.308(a)(2)

 ```
 Catalyze, Inc. has formally assigned and documented its security officer.
-Our security office is [Ben Uphoff](malto:ben@catalyze.io).
+Our security office is Ben Uphoff.
+He can be reached by email at ben@catalyze.io.
 ```

 Standard | Description